Annual Drinking Water Testing & Education – 2020

-The 2019 Annual Green County UW-Extension Water Testing & Education program is scheduled for early May.
-An exciting opportunity to learn about the water you drink is being offered to all residents with private wells in the Towns of Cadiz, Clarno, Jordan and Monroe.
+The 2020 Annual Green County UW-Extension Water Testing & Education program is scheduled for early March.
+An exciting opportunity to learn about the water you drink is being offered to all residents with private wells in the Towns of Cadiz, Jordan, and Monroe.
 However, others in the county may also take advantage of the opportunity to test their drinking water.

 If you are interested in learning more about drinking water and the quality of your water, this program is an opportunity to have your well water tested at a reduced cost and learn of the results during an educational program with drinking water experts.
 Groundwater specialists strongly encourage rural residents to test their water at least once every 2 years.

 This program is neither mandatory nor regulatory.
 It is completely voluntary.
-Those who participate will receive the results of their water tests during an educational program the evening of June 6th, 2019.
-Results will be kept confidential.
+Those who participate will receive the results of their water tests and results will be kept confidential.

 Options for Well Testing: